Ana Cheri Nearly Spills Out Of Skimpy Swimwear In ‘Shameless Bikini Post’ Throwback

 The fitness model took to Instagram on Friday to share a steamy video of herself dancing in a two-piece swimsuit that just barely kept her covered enough to stay within the site’s strict rules against overt nudity.
 She stood flexing her stomach muscles and adjusting the orange wrap that covered her bikini bottoms.

 Cheri flashed a slight smile as she struck a pose before taking a step toward the camera at the conclusion of the recording.
-In the background, the song “Watermelon Sugar” by Harry Styles played as Cheri bounced in place, suggesting that either it’s not much of a throwback — as the song was released in recent weeks — or that she re-dubbed the song over an older video.
+In the background, the song “Watermelon Sugar” by Harry Styles played as Cheri bounced in place.
+This hinted that either it’s not much of a throwback — as the song was released in recent weeks — or that she re-dubbed the song over an older video.

 While she didn’t say exactly when the clip had been recorded, Cheri said that she was missing the body she showed off in the video and said it was inspiring her to get back in the gym and work harder.